Yucatán (film): Production

-Most of Yucatán's scenes are set onboard Pullmantur Cruises's MS Sovereign cruise ship.
-The film was shot on board the ship during a transatlantic crossing from Brazil to Spain.
-The actors and the crew embarked on April 10, 2016, in Recife and spent 22 days shooting the film, disembarking in Barcelona.
-The team was composed of about 100 people who lived aboard the ship during this time.
-While filming was taking place the ship was performing its regular route with passengers; the crew and passengers became part of the film and even acted as extras in some scenes.
+Most of Yucatán's scenes were filmed onboard Pullmantur Cruises's MS Sovereign cruise ship during a transatlantic crossing from Brazil to Spain.
+The actors and crew embarked on April 10, 2016, in Recife and spent 22 days shooting the film, disembarking in Barcelona.
+The film team of about 100 lived aboard the ship during this time.
+The ship carried out its regular activities; the crew and passengers became part of the film, and even appeared as extras in some scenes.

 Release

 Box office

-Yucatán was released in Spain on August 31, 2018.
-In its opening weekend, the film grossed $1,240,253, finishing number one in the Spanish box office.
-In its second weekend, the film grossed $1,071,148 and dropped to the second position in the box office.
-After seven weeks, Yucatán grossed more than $5.8 million only in the Spanish territory, becoming the seventh-highest-grossing film in Spain in 2018.
+Distributed by Hispano FoxFilm, Yucatán was released in Spain on August 31, 2018.
+In its opening weekend, it grossed $1,240,253, finishing at #1 at the Spanish box office.
+In its second weekend, it grossed $1,071,148, a dropping to #2.
+After seven weeks, it had grossed more than €5.1 million in Spain alone, becoming 2018's seventh-highest-grossing Spanish film.